fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 - This causes the React code to send the username and the password to the server address <i>/api/login</i> as a HTTP POST request.
 - If the username and the password are correct, the server generates a <i>token</i> which somehow identifies the logged in user.
     - The token is signed digitally, making it impossible to falsify (with cryptographic means)
-- The backend responds with a statuscode indicating the operation was successfull, and returns the token with the response.
+- The backend responds with a statuscode indicating the operation was successful, and returns the token with the response.
 - The browser saves the token, for example to the state of a React application.
 - When the user creates a new note (or does some other operation requiring identification), the React code sends the token to the server with the request.
 - The server uses the token to identify the user